-- 4.2.7 Irrigation controllers As of June 1, 2013, irrigation systems shall be equipped with WaterSense labeled weather-based irrigation controllers or soil moisture sensor-based irrigation controllers that contain the following capabilities in both smart and standard mode: - 1.
-The controller shall be capable of preserving the contents of the irrigation program settings when the power source is lost and without relying on an external battery backup. - 2.
+- 3. Variable run times shall be capable of varying run times, for example one minute to a minimum of one hour. - 4.
+Variable scheduling shall be capable of interval scheduling (minimum of 14 days) to allow for watering on even day scheduling, odd day scheduling, calendar day scheduling, and interval scheduling. - 5.
+Percent adjust (water budget) feature shall include a "Percent-Up/Down Adjust" feature (or "Water Budget" feature) such as a button-or dial that permits the user to increase or decrease the run times or application rates for each zone by a prescribed percentage, by means of one adjustment without modifying the settings for that individual zone. - 6.
+Capability to accept external soil moisture and/or rain sensors. - 7.
+Non-volatile memory or self-charging battery circuit. - 8.
+Complete shutoff capability for total cessation of outdoor irrigation. - 1.
+The controller shall be capable of preserving the contents of the irrigation program settings when the power source is lost without relying on an external battery backup. - 2.
 The controller shall either be capable of independent, zone-specific programming or storing a minimum of three different programs to allow for separate schedules for zones with differing water needs. - 3.
 The controller shall be capable of indicating to the user when it is not receiving a signal or local sensor input and is not adjusting irrigation based on current weather or soil moisture conditions. - 4.
 The controller shall be capable of interfacing with a rainfall device. - 5.
-The controller shall be capable of accommodating watering restrictions as follows: - Operation on a prescribed day(s)-of-week schedule (e.g., Monday-Wednesday-Friday, Tuesday-Thursday-Saturday; any two days; any single day). - Either even-day or odd-day scheduling, or any day interval scheduling between two and seven days. - The ability to set irrigation runtimes to avoid watering during a prohibited time of day (e.g., between 9:00 a.m. and 9:00 p.m.). - Complete shutoff (e.g., on/off switch) to accommodate outdoor irrigation prohibition restrictions. - 6.
-The controller shall include a percent adjust (water budget) feature.3 - 7.
-If the primary source of weather or soil moisture information is lost, the controller shall be capable of reverting to either a proxy of historical weather data or a percent adjust (water budget) feature. - 8.
-The controller shall be capable of allowing for a manual operation troubleshooting test cycle and shall automatically return to smart mode within some period of time as designated by the manufacturer, even if the switch is still positioned for manual operation.
+The controller shall be capable of accommodating watering restrictions as follows: - Operation on a prescribed day(s)-of-week schedule (e.g., Monday-Wednesday-Friday, Tuesday-Thursday-Saturday; any two days; any single day, etc.). - Either even-day or odd-day scheduling, or any day-interval scheduling between two and seven days. - The ability to set irrigation runtimes to avoid watering during a prohibited time of day (e.g., between 9:00 a.m. and 9:00 p.m.). - Complete shutoff (e.g., on/off switch) to accommodate outdoor irrigation prohibition restrictions. - 6.
+The controller shall include a percent adjust (water budget) feature.3